-The JAT Group maintains positive relationships with the regions in which it operates, including metropolitan Tokyo and Tokyo's Ota Ward.
-The ties are supported by the movement of people among various regional cities and the Tokyo area.
+The JAT Group maintains positive relationships with the regions in which it operates, including metropolitan Tokyo and Tokyo's Ota

 We recognize that maximizing use of the Haneda Airport terminal helps ensure the Company's sustainable growth.
-This is because the terminal serves a broad swath of customers as a space facilitating interaction with local communities and residents, and to communicate the attractiveness of the airport.
+This is

 Initiatives Major KPIs (Key Performance Indicators) Target Year Creating interaction with local communities Install permanent local specialty stores in the premises of Haneda Airport within FY2023; hold promotional campaigns at event spaces at least 24 times a year.
 Annually, ongoing Provide know-how acquired in the Haneda Airport and products (robots, etc.) installed therein to overseas airports and other facilities at the rate of 50 cases a year.
 2025 Benefit-sharing with local communities Continue providing airport tours and work experience programs for more than 1,000 participants, including elementary and junior high school students from Ota Ward and other areas.
 Annually, ongoing Grand opening of the HICity (contribution to the local communities by providing medical services, creating vibrancy, offering a traffic hub, etc. 2023